 In May 2013 a recycled water plant was constructed at No.3 shaft to treat and recycle groundwater (up to 1ML/day).
-Treated water is supplied to underground as a potable substitute for industrial purposes only

-(not for human consumption).
-A small amount of potable water is continued to be supplied to key underground process areas, such as the emulsion mixing station at the longwall.
-This recycled water plant significantly reduces Tahmoor Coal's potable water consumption.
+Treated water was supplied to underground as a potable substitute for industrial purposes only (not for human consumption) however due to issues has been decommissioned.
+Potable water is continued to be supplied to key underground process areas, such as the emulsion mixing station at the longwall.
+Recycled water use has been shown to reduce potable water usage for site historically.